mbaumer/us_hep_funding/docs/_states/GA.md

 ```
 ### NSF MPS Grants
 ```
-This district received no NSF MPS grants from 2012-2016
+In the past 6 years, this district has received: $148,443.00 in NSF MPS grants.
+                               Amount ($)
+Institution              Year
+GEORGIA GWINNETT COLLEGE 2016      148443
 ```
 ---
 <a name="GA-08"></a>